 Articling Women (AW) was founded as a chapter of the Women’s Law Association of Ontario to support the career development of women lawyers from the very beginning of their careers.
 Through a series of programming and events, AW aims to foster dialogue and camaraderie amongst women articling students in the hope of promoting long and satisfying careers for women in law.

-AW’s inaugural event, ‘Leaning In to Your Career in Law’, was a panel hosted at the Law Society of Upper Canada on March 18, 2014.
+AW’s inaugural event, ‘Leaning In to Your Career in Law’, was a panel hosted at the Law Society of Ontario on March 18, 2014.
 Paulette Pommells led a panel of five brilliant women lawyers through discussions of work, life, family, mentors and success in the practice of law.
 The conversation then shifted to a series of roundtables, each led by women leaders in law.
-The event was generously sponsored by the Law Society of Upper Canada and Torkin Manes LLP.
+The event was generously sponsored by the Law Society of Ontario and Torkin Manes LLP.

 We have assembled some tips to help you get through the Articling Process (somewhat) intact!